 Tonga Power Limited's CEO, John Van Brink, says the company was able to reduce electricity tariffs when the solar farm was first commissioned, but a volatile diesel market raised prices earlier this year.

-He old Daniela Maoate-Cox that the company could not keep absorbing the increasing costs.
+He has told Daniela Maoate-Cox that the company could not keep absorbing the increasing costs.

 JOHN VAN BRINK: Now price is set at Singapore.
 And the prices went up by more than 20%.
 In the end we just couldn't carry that cost any longer and not recover it.
 When we were able to reduce our tariff last year before the diesel prices skyrocketed, people could see that the progress that we wanted to get involved with was going to have some impact over the next few years.
 Unfortunately, since then, the volatility of the diesel costs has overwhelmed the savings so far, so for us it's more important to get projects in place.